PyRepair/maniple/training-data/summarize-experiment-v2/scrapy/29/prompt_response_response_1.md

     return s
 ```

-With this fix, the `request_httprepr` function should now pass the failing test without any errors.
+With this fix, the function will now handle cases where `parsed.hostname` is `None` and should pass the failing test without any errors.